binfiles/binfiles.net/README.md

 ### Storage

-Data Files and Hash Files are all stored on AWS S3 and accessible via s3.binfiles.net.
-Please note that s3.binfiles.net should only be used for downloading the standard mirror data and not as a resource to perform network download tests.
-Requests to s3.binfiles.net are cached through our CloudFlare CDN and will provide unpredictable results compared to network download tests initiated using binfiles.net mirrors.
+Data Files and Hash Files are stored on AWS S3 and accessible via s3.binfiles.net; requests to `s3.binfiles.net` are cached through CloudFlare's CDN.
+Both IPv4 and IPv6 access is supported; HTTPS is required.

+Please note that `s3.binfiles.net` should only be used for mirror operators to download and sync/update standard mirror data and not as a resource for end users to perform network download tests.
+Since requests are cached through CloudFlare, there will be unpredictable results compared to downloads initiated using local/regional binfiles.net mirrors.

 ### Data Files